Bugsbunny23/DATA-ENGINEER-INTERN-ASSIGNMENT/README.md

 Instruction:

-To installed the require library and package manager you have to options.
+To installed the require library and package manager you have two options.

 *Option 1: Download the correct  setup script for Mac or Windows and run it